FREE 30 mins Family Law Consult

 Remaining

-What does it cost to produce a marriage certificate?
+What does a replacement marriage certificate cost?

-Official certificate of marriage (standard postage fees included): $56.20
+• Official certificate of marriage (standard postage fees included): $56.20

-Urgent application: $33.30
+• Urgent application: $33.30

 What are the costs associated with parenting and property arrangements?